-- 1. Explore their walk with Christ and how it relates to the character formation and servant leadership. - 2.
-Critically analyze global ministry trends from a Biblical perspective to establish theologically grounded ministry paradigms. - 3.
-Evaluate theories of race, class, and gender from a Biblical perspective to create incarnational ministry models. - 4.
-Synthesize the Biblical understanding of the church with the historic and contemporary models for the purpose of the churches' renewal. - 5.
+- 1. Explore their walk with Christ for deeper character formation and the development of servant leadership. - 2.
+Critically analyze global mission and ministry trends to establish biblically and theologically grounded ministry paradigms. - 3.
+Evaluate theories of race, class, and justice from a biblical perspective to create incarnational ministry models. - 4.
+Synthesize the biblical understanding of the role of faithful Christian witness for engaging a plurality of worldviews. - 5.
 Create a solution-focused DMin project to help a church or ministry.

-Mission Statement: To develop men and women with competency and courage as they minister across the theological-social justice round table locally and globally for the Kingdom.
+Mission Statement: To develop men and women with the competency and courage to lead and advance Christian ministry both locally and globally.

 The Doctor of Ministry program is designed to provide the highest professional education for ministers and missionaries.
-The doctoral tracks, Missional Pastoral Leadership and Global

-Engagement, prepare men and women for engagement with both local and global ministries.
+The program is intended to prepare men and women for engagement with both local and global ministries.
 The courses are designed to enrich students seeking an advanced biblical education and to equip them for missional living.
 The program guides students toward their doctoral dissertation, a final project which makes a theological and ministerial contribution for the sake of equipping the Church for faithful service.
 Our faculty teach and mentor students as they journey through classroom instruction that fosters a holistic theologizing process, one which embraces God's heart for all peoples, and a humble dependence on the presence of the Spirit of Christ for the academic and ministerial task.